-Author’s Update: This article was orignally published March 8, 2018.
+Author’s Update: This article was originally published March 8, 2018.
 Since then, there’s been mounting evidence that cannabinoids (THC and CBD) may represent a new class of anticancer drugs that retard cancer growth, inhibit angiogenesis (the formation of new blood cells that feed a tumor) and stall the metastatic spreading of cancer cells.

 In a nutshell, here are some of the most important things to know about the use of cannabinoids in the treatment of cancer:

 - THC from Cannabis may work synergistically with chemotherapy and radiation (especially for tumor resistant drugs) to help reduce the presence of cancerous tumors.
-This process is dose-dependent so you need to know exactly how much THC to dose appropriately–especially for dogs!
+This process is dose-dependent, so you need to know exactly how much THC to dose appropriately–especially for dogs!

 - Cannabis can induce autophagy (a normal physiological process that reuses destroyed cellular organelle’s proteins to build new ones) and subsequent apoptosis (resulting in programmed death of cancer cells).